JuliaPhysics/SolidStateDetectors.jl/docs/src/man/charge_drift.md

 This model also allows disabling the charge trapping model inside the inactive layer by having `model_inactive:` and the bulk by deleting `model:` from the `charge_trapping_model:` block.
 If `inactive_layer_geometry` is passed to the yaml file, this is the region used for the inactive layer charge trapping model, else, the model will use the inactive layer geometry defined by the impurity density model (`PtypePNJunctionImpurityDensity`) using the point types.

+!!! note
-> Note that temperature is preferably defined in `semiconductor.temperature` and will be passed automatically.
+    The temperature is preferably defined in `semiconductor.temperature` and will be passed automatically.
 Optionally, a `temperature` field can be added at the top level of the `charge_trapping_model` config (i.e. alongside `model` and `model_inactive`, not inside `parameters`); if both are provided they must match or an error is raised.
 Unlike the charge drift model, if no `semiconductor.temperature` is defined, a top-level `temperature` in the `charge_trapping_model` alone is also accepted.
 If `semiconductor.temperature` is not set, a material-specific default is used (77 K for High Purity Germanium, 293 K otherwise) and a warning is issued — this applies even if a `temperature` is specified in the `charge_trapping_model` config, since the semiconductor temperature is always resolved first and passed to the trapping model.

 ```julia
 using SolidStateDetectors, Unitful